 Limes deserve to be in the limelight.
-Originating from Southeast Asia, the potential uses of limes go far beyond cocktails and fish tacos.
-You might be surprised by the many unique ways in which limes can be used to benefit your health.
+They originated in Southeast Asia, and their potential uses go far beyond fish tacos and cocktail garnishes.
+You might be surprised by the many unique ways that limes can be used to benefit your health.

-As natural health approaches become more and more popular in today’s culture, lime will likely play an increasing role in the treatment that doctors recommend.
-Scientists are researching ways to incorporate lime into medicines and herbal formulas.
+As natural health approaches become more and more popular in today’s culture, limes will likely play an increasing role in the treatment that doctors recommend.
+Scientists are researching ways to incorporate limes into medicines and herbal formulas.

 Antioxidants keep your arteries healthy, and healthy arteries are essential for carrying blood from your heart to the organs of your body.
 A new study conducted on rabbits reveals some interesting results.

 Lime peel and lime juice contain antioxidants that slow down the process of atherogenesis, the buildup of plaque on artery walls.
 Try getting more lime juice in your diet with this delicious grilled shrimp recipe.

 The same study also found that the Kaffir lime, a bumpy-skinned lime grown in India and other regions of Southeast Asia, fights bacteria.
 One specific type of well-known bacteria this lime fights is E. coli, which causes food poisoning.

 The antibacterial properties of the Kaffir lime extend to the skin, too.
 In a 2014 study, researchers found that essential oil from the Kaffir lime could stop acne-causing bacteria.
 The oil also reduced scarring from acne and assisted in healing blemishes.
 This natural remedy is an option worth trying if you want to improve your skin.

 6. A little can go a long way